ppamintuznriva/hortus-notarum/src/site/notes/Now.md

 While I wait for the reviews to come in, I'm on the lookout for higher degree by research (HDR) supervisors because I really would like to learn more and work on childhood studies or critical heritage studies, too (there is so much to read! but here's what I'm [[Atlas/📋 Currently Reading\|📋 Currently Reading]]).

-I've decided to start work on another heritage paper, this time more theoretical/methodological in relation to Barthes' *Mythologies* and geography.
+I've decided to start work on another heritage paper, this time more theoretical/methodological in relation to Barthes' *Mythologies*, geography and urban studies.
 I am excited!

 I'm setting up and tending to my digital garden (still).
 Work-wise, we are deep in production for the next TCR volume so that occupies most of my 8 to 5 these days.